junlee91/android-spotify-demo/README.md

 # spotify-demo (work-in-progress 👷🔧️👷‍♀️⛏)
-Using the Spotify Android SDK to play an audio track.
+Music player app using the Spotify Android SDK to play an audio track.

 ## Installing Android SDK
 You can follow the [Spotify Android SDK Tutorial](https://developer.spotify.com/technologies/spotify-android-sdk/tutorial/) to start the set up.